-Coaching is creative process that helps people to achieve goals, maximize personal and professional potential, and navigate life transitions.
+Coaching is a creative process that helps people to achieve goals, maximize personal and professional potential, and navigate life transitions.
 Most coaching is focused on developing your ideal future self, improving family life, health, personal development, life satisfaction and/or ideal career or vocation.

 Professional coaching is similar to personal coaching in many ways, but the focus is more on professional goals and effectiveness.
 Professional coaching involves a partnership between the coach and the client.
 It involves helping generally well-functioning people achieve their professional goals.
 The coach helps the client to discover, to create, to clarify and align what their desires and goals are for the future.
 Professional coaching may include aiding the development of new skills, improving effectiveness at work, learning to maximize key strengths, and assisting in change and career transition.

-What I Do as a Coach
+What Dr. Bisignano Does as a Coach

 - clarification of values